 The School recognises that whilst these concerns do not meet the harm threshold, they are still significant and must be acted upon.
-These concerns will be passed by the Headmaster or to the appropriate Senior Deputy Head and investigated, reported and documented as outlined in our Staff Disciplinary Policy, Complaints Policy, Staff Code of Conduct and procedures set out in Part four of 'Keeping Children Safe in Education' (2022).
+These concerns will be passed by the Headmaster or to the appropriate Senior Deputy Head and investigated, reported and documented as outlined in our Staff Disciplinary Policy, Complaints Policy, Staff Code of Conduct and procedures set out in Part Four of 'Keeping Children Safe in Education' (2023).

-The School's Low Level Concern policy can be found in Appendix F of this Policy and In the Staff Code of Conduct.
+The School's Low Level Concern Policy can be found in Appendix F of this Policy and In the Staff Code of Conduct.

 In cases where the Headmaster is the subject of such an allegation, it will be reported to the Board of Directors Representative.
+The school will follow the procedures outlined in Part Four Section 2 of Keeping Children Safe in Education (2023).